Order for pickup, or request delivery at:

 (Photo by Home Depot)

-** We have a number of recycled buckets available for you if you don’t have one to bring – just bring back to us to re-use when you’re finished with it!**
+** We may have a limited supply of recycled buckets for those who don’t have one to bring – just let us know ahead of time so we can check our supply – bring back for re-use**

 (Customer: Landlady Landscaping)